 4 steps to make an effective Joomla admin area for client

-A different Joomla administrator area, which are exclusively built for the client’s user experience in managing the website will bring many benefits to developers as well as the client themselves.
+A different Joomla administrator area, which is exclusively built for the client’s user experience in managing the website will bring many benefits to developers as well as the client themselves.
+A Joomla's user experience (JUX) team has worked very hard to build a very friendly administrator area to give users huge benefits:

-- You can avoid to fix error issue due to client’s mistake.
+- You can avoid fixing error issue due to client’s mistake.

 - You can save much time on explaining the features that customer won’t use.